 While very few of us have the resources to build gamified apps, the insight around building groups around your brand and promotions is worth noting.
 Traditional methods of building communities such as engaging your audiences through emailers and social media still works, as long as you give your audiences relevant and useful content.
 That’s also covered in the next point about creating highly localised content below.

 Large eCommerce marketplaces in Singapore are moving towards more localised content that’s integrated across a variety of channels.
-In anticipation of 11.11, Shopee pulled all the stops to deliver just that.
+In anticipation of 11.11, Shopee pulled all the stops8 to deliver just that.

 First, they came out with Shopee Live, which live-streamed a couple of hosts playing a game of hangman with an invisible audience.
 Not only did they leverage a new channel that offered real-time content, but they also made use of Singaporean’s high connectivity to interact with the audience.
 Shopee also tapped into local influencers to amplify their sales campaigns, including Naomi Neo, Jianhao Tan, Soh Pei Shi, and more.